atamshkai/Ubuntu-Gnome-Desktop-On-Termux-x11/README.md

 # Ubuntu-Gnome-Desktop-On-Termux-x11

-This is a preinstalled Ubuntu Distro with Gnome Desktop.For Android 12 & 13,before you install it , disable phantom process killer.Watch from here.
+This is a preinstalled Ubuntu Distro with Gnome Desktop.For Android 12 & 13,before you install it , disable phantom process killer.

 [Watch Video Here](https://youtu.be/UxmQSETvAOc)